Announcing the retirement of yo teams

 Congratulations to the Microsoft Teams team on an excellent delivery

 A big round of applause for Microsoft and the team behind Microsoft Teams for now being general available (GA) worldwide.
 Today, they lit up the Teams icon in the Office 365 waffle for all tenants (unless your admins are being boring and has turned it off).
 It’s been awesome to be a part of this preview journey, which started last summer.
 Avanade was selected as one of the TAP members, in a preview program shrouded in a secrecy I’ve not seen at Microsoft before.
+Our IT department slowly trickled it out, so that we had a chance of learning how Microsoft Teams could fit into our organization and our way of working.
+A big thanks to David who have mastered the preview program internally.

 Microsoft Teams